Ealing in Bloom

 Click on newsletter to access the Spring 2014 EAP newsletter containing an article on the experiences of Patrick Williams as a judge in the Allotments section of Ealing in Bloom and read his views on the advantages to tenants and site managers of entering the competition.

 This year Oldfield and Framfield shared first prize battle in the large allotment category and Braund Avenue retained its first place in the small allotment category for yet one more year.
 In the large plot category, the same plotholders as in 2015 won the first three prizes but with Joaanne Jackson of Oldfield taking over the top spot from her fellow plotholder Kristine Kristensen in second place.
 The small plot category was topped by Wiktor Staniaszck of Braund Avenue.
-A summary of this year's results will be published shortly in the Autumn 2016 edition of the EAP newsletter.
+A summary of this year's results is in the Autumn 2016 edition of the EAP newsletter.